explore

 The thing about Winchester Lookout is that it’s so pretty at the top that I can never decide if I want to stay in the lookout, or camp along the ridge in my tent!
 It’s a quick hike, and you will enjoy expansive views of some of Washington’s most famous peaks and mountain ranges along the way.
 I don’t think it’s far fetched to say that Winchester Lookout has some of the most expansive views for the least amount of effort in all of the Cascades.
 So it goes without saying that it’s a popular hike!

-Spending The Night: Camping in the Winchester Lookout is on a first-come, first-served basis, and is limited to 12 people.
+Spending The Night: Staying overnight in the Winchester Lookout is on a first-come, first-served basis, and is limited to 12 people.
 Although I genuinely can’t imagine 12 people fitting comfortably inside.
 The good news is that there are quite a few excellent tent camping spots up along the ridge next to the lookout.
 Alternatively, you can car camp down at Twin Lakes!
-The Winchester Lookout is located within the Mt.
-Baker Wilderness Area, and wilderness regulations apply.
+The Winchester Lookout is located within the Mount Baker Wilderness Area, and wilderness regulations apply.

 Winchester Lookout is locked and not open to the public from November through May.
 Winter visitors can’t access the inside of the lookout or use it as a shelter.
 The lookout generally reopens in June, or when snow conditions allow.
 Check the Washington Trails Association website for current trail reports.